Intimidation in 1984

 The accoutrements of the modern torturer—shackles, electric "muscle," and endless interrogations, it's all there.
 On page after page, the reader feels the torture of Smith.
 How the book has maintained its level of popularity bewilders me.

 Considering the impact 1984 has had, it has spawned only two unremarkable movies.
 The director Michael Radford directed the second film in 1984, with John Hurt as Winston and the incomparable Richard Burton as O'Bryan.
-He looks disturbingly like Dennis Hopper but plays the role of O'Bryan as a sadist, rather than the brisk, efficient government bureaucrat that Orwell intended.
+Burton plays the role of O'Bryan as a sadist, rather than the brisk, efficient government bureaucrat that Orwell intended.

 O'Bryan's job is to enforce the society's political correctness to a bizarre degree.
 The Thought Police attach "two soft pads, which were slightly moist" to the head of Winston Smith.
 O'Brien turns a dial and causes him a lot of pain, then he holds up his hand and asks,